 In the map below, you can see a visual representation of the many places and opportunities computing sciences majors have pursued in recent years.
 You may also view a text version of the map.

 The blue markers indicate the location of Elon computing sciences majors who have attained jobs.

 The yellow markers indicate the locations where computing sciences majors have completed internships.

 The red markers indicate the schools where computing sciences majors are pursuing graduate studies.

-View Elon University Career Services: Computing Science Outcome Map 2008-2010 in a larger map
+Elon University Career Services: Computing Sciences Outcomes Map 2011-2013

 The Student Professional Development Center - Office of Career Services at Elon University provides assistance to students as they pursue a career in computing sciences.
 To schedule an appointment, call 278-6538 or come to Moseley 140 and ask to be scheduled with Sara Shechter, Assistant Director of Career Services for Arts & Sciences or René Jackson, Career Advisor for Graduate School Programs.